TrueshotBarrage/oscrabbl/INSTALL.md

 ## Easy installation:

 Ah, you are missing out my friend!
 Though many stories and testimonials can be shared to show off [the best programming language ever,](https://ocaml.org/) we understand if you would rather skip the mundane and cut to the chase of playing OScrabbl!
-No worries, because we will update this **SOON** with a super helpful guide to let you run our program easily!
-This is **NOT** clickbait!!
+Simply head over to the [releases](https://github.com/TrueshotBarrage/oscrabbl/releases) section and download the latest release to play.
+We have included a bash script executable that can be double clicked to launch the game.